splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

    /gdi/opentelemetry/deployments/deployments-linux-ansible.rst
    /gdi/opentelemetry/deployments/deployments-linux-puppet.rst

 The Splunk Distribution of OpenTelemetry Collector for Linux is a package that provides integrated collection and forwarding for all data types.

 Install the package using one of these methods:

 * :ref:`Use the installer script <linux-scripts>`
 * :ref:`Use deployment and configuration management tools <linux-deployments>`
 * :ref:`Install manually <linux-manual>`

 .. note::
-   Splunk only supports the SignalFx Smart Agent on x86_64 and AMD64 platforms.
-The SignalFx Smart Agent Receiver is subject to the same limitation.
+   Splunk only supports the SignalFx Smart Agent and the SignalFx Smart Agent Receiver on x86_64 and AMD64 platforms.

 .. _linux-scripts: